mpv-player/mpv/DOCS/interface-changes.rst

       will probably stall.
     - deprecate the OpenGL cocoa backend, option choice --gpu-context=cocoa when used with --gpu-api=opengl (use --vo=opengl-cb)
+    - rename --vo=opengl-cb to --vo=libmpv (goes in hand with the opengl-cb API deprecation, see client-api-changes.rst)
     - make --deinterlace=yes always deinterlace, instead of trying to check certain unreliable video metadata.
 Also flip the defaults of all builtin HW deinterlace filters to always deinterlace.